How Much Does Millwork Cost? A Complete Pricing Guide for Long Island City, NY Property Owners

 Step 3: Material Selection and Sourcing

-Choosing appropriate wood species balances aesthetic preferences, performance requirements, and budget constraints.
+Choosing appropriate wood species balances aesthetic preferences and performance requirements.
 The millworker helps you understand trade-offs between different options and sources quality lumber that meets project specifications.
 Premium projects may require specialty woods or reclaimed materials that need advance ordering.

 Step 4: Custom Fabrication